aurelius-in/test/aiQ&A.md

 ### Classification Performance Metrics
-**Q:** Emphasizing F1, AUPRC, and precision over accuracy.
+#### Emphasizing F1, AUPRC, and precision over accuracy.

-**A:** Your emphasis on using F1 score, AUPRC (Area Under the Precision-Recall Curve), and precision, instead of solely relying on accuracy, aligns with best practices in machine learning, especially in scenarios involving imbalanced datasets.
+###### Your emphasis on using F1 score, AUPRC (Area Under the Precision-Recall Curve), and precision, instead of solely relying on accuracy, aligns with best practices in machine learning, especially in scenarios involving imbalanced datasets.
 Here’s an in-depth scientific rationale for this approach:

 1. **Limitations of Accuracy:**
    - **Skewed by Imbalance:** Accuracy measures the proportion of true results (both true positives and true negatives) among the total number of cases examined.
 In imbalanced datasets, accuracy can be misleading as it might reflect the underlying class distribution rather than the model’s ability to classify correctly.